 Also, It helps understand all the relevant traits of an employee affecting their work.
 This can range from how they feel about certain situations and what would be their possible reaction.
 Understanding this in advance takes out all the guesswork for employers.

-What is an Employment Personality Test
+What is an Employment Personality Test?

 Employment Personality Test is an assessment of employee personality.
 These tests are from a behavioral perspective and check various traits needed for a job.
-Designed by Experts, they study the behavior of an individual in order to determine their personality.
+Designed by Experts, they study the behavior of an individual to determine their personality.

 Understanding these are vital because everyone is unique.
 Also, it takes much more than competency to do a job well.
 Personality tests recognize this fact and help companies understand their employees better.